filipsPL/cat-localizer/README.md

 # Hardware setup

 - **Moving object to track.** A cat.
 A dog is also fine.
 Be careful with fishes.
 Can be more than one.
 I used two cats. 💰 ~ 0 $
-- **BLE Transmitters**.
+- **BLE transmitters**.
 [A BLE beacon](https://en.wikipedia.org/wiki/Bluetooth_low_energy_beacon).
 Anything will be good.
 I used [NotiOne](https://notione.com/) buttons, they work well and has an additional functionality (not used here).
 But something cheaper will work too. 💰 n x 10-20 $
 - **BLE detectors**.
 I used four ESP32.
 I guess 4-6 for moderate house/flat should be enough.
 One can use also modern raspberry pi with BLE. 💰 n x 4 $
 - **Data processing**.
 A server/computer.
 I worked with amd64 Debian, but any Raspberry Pi should be also good.
 Can be remote.
+Can be done in a microcontroller (see: [further directions](#further-directions))
 - WiFi Connectivity (ESPs to the server)

 Optional: